Jeep Cherokee (XJ): Background

+The lasting impact of this vehicle has been recognized: "The Jeep Cherokee XJ is often pointed to as the vehicle that started America's modern love affair with the SUV."
 British TV presenter and motoring expert Quentin Willson described the XJ Jeep as "a real 4x4 icon" and one of the "few truly great cars... which, despite being left behind by newer models, still offer fresh and urgent possibilities.
-Cars which become more relevant the older they get."
+Cars, which become more relevant the older they get."